Last updated

 The GitHub integration page contains three tabs:

-• Overview: connection information and GitHub App installation details
+• Overview - Connection details and GitHub App installation information

-• Users: manual mapping of GitHub usernames to WorkSights users
+• Users - GitHub usernames mapped to WorkSights users

-WorkSights receives metadata only: commit messages, pull request titles, issue metadata, and comment metadata.
-Source code, diffs, repository content, and file-level data are never received or stored.
-All data follows GitHub's permission model and is limited to the repositories selected during GitHub App installation.
+The WorkSights GitHub App requests read-only permissions.
+WorkSights receives commit messages, file name lists, PR titles, comment text, and usernames.
+Source code, diffs, and repository contents are never received or stored.
+Access is limited to the repositories granted during installation.

 Troubleshooting